Learn something new every day More Info... by email

 The connection between Asia, the Middle East, Africa, and Europe appears to be ancient.
 Numerous archaeological sites have uncovered evidence of extensive trade dating back thousands of years.
 In addition to trading goods, these early cultures also engaged in cultural exchanges, with languages, alphabets, mathematical ideas, religious concepts, and beliefs diffusing in both directions across the Silk Road long before the rise of Christianity.

 As civilizations expanded and became more sophisticated, the Silk Road came to play a prominent role.
-Goods, ideas, cultural practices, and religions flowed freely along the Silk Road, and this trading route was viewed as increasingly vital by nations which relied heavily on trade in silk, porcelain, spices, and other specialties from the East.
-Disease also traveled along the Silk Road, as many people learned to their chagrin.
-An array of northern, southern, and sea routes comprised the complex network of the Silk Road, with camels, elephants, horses, and ships being used to navigate the roughly 5,000 mile (8,000 kilometer) long sprawl of trading routes.
+Goods, ideas, cultural practices, and religions flowed freely along the it, and it was viewed as increasingly vital by nations which relied heavily on trade in silk, porcelain, spices, and other specialties from the East.
+Disease also traveled along the Silk Road An array of northern, southern, and sea routes comprised the complex network roads, with camels, elephants, horses, and ships being used to navigate the roughly 5,000 mile (8,000 kilometer) long sprawl of trading routes.

 Free exchange along the Silk Road persisted well through the 15th century, when the rise of Islamic empires began to constrict trade.
 Foreign relations breakdowns also compromised the security of the route, as nations began to vie for supremacy in regions like the Middle East, making it difficult to transport goods along the Silk Road.
 The development of alternative trading routes by sea became a pressing concern, leading to the discovery of the Americas and extensive shipping routes along the way.